dhutapratama/docs/vite.md

 ```

 <a name="installing-vite-and-laravel-plugin"></a>
-### Installing Vite And The Laravel Plugin
+### Installing Vite And The Lets Plugin

-Within a fresh installation of Laravel, you will find a `package.json` file in the root of your application's directory structure.
-The default `package.json` file already includes everything you need to get started using Vite and the Laravel plugin.
+Within a fresh installation of Lets, you will find a `package.json` file in the root of your application's directory structure.
+The default `package.json` file already includes everything you need to get started using Vite and the Lets plugin.
 You may install your application's frontend dependencies via NPM:

 ```sh
 npm install